Walter H. Jones (New Jersey politician)

-Walter Henry Jones (August 18, 1912 – July 19, 1982) was an American Republican Party politician who served as a New Jersey State Senator and was a candidate for Governor of New Jersey.
+Walter Henry Jones (August 18, 1912 – July 19, 1982) was a 20th-century American lawyer and Republican Party politician who served as a New Jersey State Senator and was a candidate for Governor of New Jersey.

-Early life
+Early life and career

-Jones was born August 18, 1912 in New York City, the son of Walter and Florence Jones.
+Jones was born August 18, 1912, in New York City, the son of Oscar and Josephine Jones.
 He is a 1934 graduate of Rutgers University and received his law degree from Rutgers Law School in 1937.
 He received a Master of Law degree from New York University in 1942.

 He maintained his own law practice with offices in Hackensack and Newark, and was an assistant professor of law at Rutgers Law School.

 Assemblyman

 Jones was elected to the New Jersey General Assembly in 1942, and served consecutive terms in through 1953.
 He served as the Assembly Majority Leader in 1945 and as Assembly Speaker in 1946.
 Governor Walter Edge appointed him to serve as on the State Administrative Reorganization Commission in 1945.